randomwalk94/academic-kickstart/content/home/index.md

 # About

 I'm pursuing a PhD in Mathematics at Penn State.
 This site includes my research activities, mathematical notes, teaching materials, and some tutorials.
-More information will be in the Personal tab.
+More information about me will be in the Personal tab.

 Favorite quote by [Paul Erdős](https://en.wikipedia.org/wiki/Paul_Erd%C5%91s) about [Ramsey numbers](https://en.wikipedia.org/wiki/Ramsey_theory):